-The purpose of this course is to... teach students how to use primary and secondary sources to analyze historical evidence from human origins to the 17th century in the Western World.
+The purpose of this course is to...teach students how to use primary and secondary sources to analyze historical evidence.
+In this course, students will also analyze the historical, social, political, economic, cultural, and global forces on the United States from the pre-Columbian era to the Civil War/Reconstruction period.

-Learning Outcomes: [from the ACGM catalog]After studying all materials and resources presented in the course, the student will be able to:
+Learning Outcomes: [from the ACGM catalog]

-1. Create an argument through the use of historical evidence.
+After studying all materials and resources presented in the course, the student will be able to:

-- 2. Analyze and interpret primary and secondary sources. - 3.
-Analyze the effects of historical, social, political, economic, and cultural forces on this period of western history.
+- 1. Create an argument through the use of historical evidence. - 2.
+Analyze and interpret primary and secondary sources. - 3.
+Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of